aabbtree77/aabbtree77.github.io/index.md

 Vilnius, 2021 - 2022.

-A joint work with Saulius Rakauskas (Infovega): A remote plant watering system with ESP32, MicroPython, Mosquitto MQTT, Ubuntu and [awl](https://github.com/anywherelan/awl).
+A joint work with Saulius Rakauskas (Infovega): A remote plant watering system with ESP32, MicroPython, Mosquitto MQTT, Ubuntu and [awl](https://github.com/anywherelan/awl) with golibp2p.
 Numerous tests of [hole punching](<https://en.wikipedia.org/wiki/Hole_punching_(networking)>) through layers of routers with the use of the P2P network other than torrents, to control an ESP32 device globally, without obscure 3rd party services.
-The ESP32 may have its use in massive local wireless sensor networks, but it could be cheaper, with more RAM and more reliable software.

 ## [Volumetrically-Lit Sponza (Go, Nim)](https://github.com/aabbtree77/twinpeekz2)

 Vilnius, 2020 - 2022.

 Implemented volumetric lighting in [Go](https://github.com/aabbtree77/twinpeekz) and [Nim](https://github.com/aabbtree77/twinpeekz2) (forward rendering, shadow mapping, PBR, 3D ray marching, OpenGL) following [Balázs Tóth, Tamás Umenhoffer (2009)](https://diglib.eg.org/handle/10.2312/egs.20091048.057-060), and [Tomas Öhberg (2017)](https://gitlab.com/tomasoh/100_procent_more_volume).
 Go and Nim are amazing projects, but their advantages (build systems, code readability) barely matter where a 3D backend is a horror story and one must resort to runtime tools like RenderDoc.
 OpenGL, Vulkan, or WebGPU?
-Gave up on this.
+Gave up on this, but note that Vulkan already helps to run [d3d9-d3d11 on Linux](https://github.com/doitsujin/dxvk/issues/3789).

 ## [The Algebra of Tensor Fields](https://aabbtree77.github.io/blog/)

 Vilnius, 2015 - 2020.

 Verified tensor algebras of Donn G. Shankland.
-Consider this as "Tensors: The Missing Manual", but this is all hopeless.
+Consider this as "Tensors: The Missing Manual", or a motivation to write Part II of David Kay's [Tensor Calculus](https://www.amazon.com/Schaums-Outline-Tensor-Calculus/dp/0070334846).

 ["Après la montagne, il y a la montagne..." &#8722; Desireless, Hari om Ramakrishna (1989)](https://www.youtube.com/watch?v=18rZv8qWZqA)